odoricoveloso/odoricoveloso/README.md

 - 👋 Hi, I’m @odoricoveloso
 - 👀 I’m interested in Computer Engineering.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Data Science.
 - 💞️ I’m looking to collaborate on projects that challenge me and provide me with knowledge.
 - 📫 How to reach me ... [e-mail](mailto:odoricoveloso@gmail.com)